 Make friends with shorter people

-What better way to feel a little less vertically challenged than making friends with people who you stand level with?
+What better way to feel a little less short than making friends with people who you stand level with?
 You won’t have trouble shaking hands or seeing eye-to-eye, so to speak.
 Try your hand at expat hangouts where you’ll surely meet people who come from countries that aren’t as vertically blessed as the Dutch.

 Conquer your bike